alastairmoody-madeye/Engineering-Ladders/Quality-Engineer.md

 # Quality Engineer

-Role responsible for ensuring that we deilver a great, high-quality experience for our customers
+The primary system for team members on this path is the quality program and includes automated regression tests for UI's and API's and related tools that we use to create a high qualituy experience for our customers.

 | Level | Senior | Position |
 | :---: | :---: | :---: |